Facts About Legal and Industry Requirements

 assume their work.
 Taking an outside seminar may also involve significant

 travel costs as well.
-GISTnet online courses are more convenient because
+GISTnet online courses are more convenient because they

-situations, they are also significantly less costly for an employer.
+they are also significantly less costly for an employer.

 - Accountability and record keeping: GISTnet courses are supported with a